 As mentioned before, low acid doesn’t always mean tasty.
 In the world of specialty coffee, acidity is also used to describe the brighter flavors that can be found in expensive, high-altitude coffees.

-Real coffee lovers actually distinguish between
+Real coffee lovers actually distinguish between:

 The two first ones are negative traits, while the last one is an essential part of a quality coffee.
 Most regular coffee drinkers are unable to discern between these three attributes.

 A perfect cup, according to true coffee snobs, is one that combines sweetness and acidity.

-Think of it as a hamburger.
-You don’t only want the sweet or umami flavors from the bun and the beef patty – you also crave the acidic and fresh flavors from pickles, tomato, and raw onion.
+Think of it as a hamburger; you don’t only want the sweet or umami flavors from the bun and the beef patty – you also crave the acidic and fresh flavors from pickles, tomato, and raw onion.
 It’s a more complete experience that way.

 The reason that acidity might be undesirable in your cup of morning joe is that the coffee isn’t sweet in the first place, or because it’s actually sourness.